Vaihtoehtoiset kirjoitusmuodot

 - (countable, slang) An easy victim for swindling.

 - (countable, poker slang) A bad poker player.
+Compare shark (a good poker player).

 - (countable, nautical) A makeshift overlapping longitudinal brace, originally shaped roughly like a fish, used to temporarily repair or extend a spar or mast of a ship.